 Time frame: 3 weeks

-Value proposition/Economic Impact
+Value Proposition/Economic Impact

 \[Interview\] Discussions with facility staff and key decision makers to understand the value of the technology in providing social interaction and reminders to their residents.
+A content analysis of the qualitative data was conducted.
+We report the frequency of the use cases mentioned during the interview, for example "music" or "trivia" as high-value propositions.

 Time frame: 3 weeks